MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-dotnet-vector-index-query.md

 ---
-title: Index and query vector data in .NET
+title: Indexing and querying vector data in .NET
 titleSuffix: Azure Cosmos DB for NoSQL
 description: Add vector data Azure Cosmos DB for NoSQL and then query the data efficiently in your .NET application.
 author: jcodella